 Teaches all skill levels

 Teaching since 2008

 Master's in Music

 Claire makes challenging pieces more helpful by giving fun ways to learn them.
 She is a great instructor!

 Claire makes sure that she answers any questions that I have.
 She goes at my pace.
 She's a great teacher!
 She is so experienced and patient.

+Taking lessons on line is sometimes challenging; for instance, the instructor is talking but sometimes her words become garbled, like watching television and the picture and sound fades in and out.
 I thought the teacher wanted me to just memorize the one section (the tune); she wasn't clear the first time (the first lesson) on memorizing the tune for playing All of the exercises without looking at the music notes.
 So, yesterday's lesson wasn't as good as I had hoped it would be.